louayshaat/quickstart-compliance-nesa/README.md

 # quickstart-compliance-nesa
-## Standardized Architecture for PCI DSS on the AWS Cloud
+## Standardized Architecture for NESA on the AWS Cloud

 This Quick Start sets up an AWS Cloud environment that provides a standardized architecture for NESA compliance.
-PCI DSS helps ensure that companies maintain a secure environment for storing, processing, and transmitting credit card information.
-The Quick Start relies on the requirements of PCI DSS version 3.2.1.

 The templates in the Quick Start automatically configure the AWS resources and deploy a multi-tier, Linux-based web application in a few simple steps.
 The Quick Start includes a main template for initial setup and three optional templates for additional customization.

 **Main template**